tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Despite allllllll that... not too shabby, right?

 **What would success look like?** Saksa was off the grid for most of the year, but was dipping his toe back in the competitive waters on Team Bald starting in May.
-Nine proved that he hadn't rusted much during his time off during his Wallachia stand-in period and most saw the same in Saksa during the Bald qualifier runs.
-Tundra boys built different.
+Nine proved that he hadn't rusted much during his time off when he stood in during Wallachia and most saw the same in Saksa during the Bald qualifier runs.
+Tundra boys just built different.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti13teams/1w.jpg" alt="Banner"></p>